Guest Blogger – Kimberly Duran, creator of “swoonworthyblog” talks about Colour with John Lewis of Hungerford

 As a result, our kitchens are changing – not just in how we use them but in how they are designed for living.
 No longer relegated as simply a work horse behind a closed door, they are now a buzzing hive of activity, brought into the rest of our living spaces via open concepts and reflecting the styles we see in the rest of our homes.
 Despite this trend, many are still opting for neutral shades with fears of bringing colour into the kitchen in such a permanent way.
 Whilst white kitchens are still considered a classic, and grey kitchens have had their heyday over the last decade, it may be the time to get a little braver with our choice of kitchen colour.

 Are you considering taking a bolder step in your kitchen design?
+Or perhaps thinking How to choose colours for your kitchen?
 Whether you’re looking to make a statement, add a splash of vibrancy or include soft and easy shades with a touch of contrast, we have a wealth of ideas for creating more impact with colour.

 Soft Pastel Kitchen Colours